benjaminarnett/shpd-website/README.md

     - decreases opacity of image when clicked after 1500 milliseconds via `animate()`
 - XMLHttpRequest (Bosses page)
     - `mouseover` triggers request
-    - async reponse returns file path of boss image, populating the image src attribute
+    - reponse returns file path of boss image, populating the image src attribute
     - `mouseover` clears the path and thus the image
 - localStorage (Landing page)
     - prompts user for their name and stores in the input via `localStorage.setItem()`